XRPLF/xrpl-dev-portal/content/tutorials/quickstart/get-nftoken-list.md

 ```javascript
 	stateTree = JSON.parse(jason).state
 ```
-Scan the state tree for each instance of a NFTokenPage.
+Scan the state tree for each instance of a `NFTokenPage`.

 ```javascript
   for (i=0; i < 200; i++) {